owncast/owncast/README.md

 By editing the config file you can change what IPFS gateway server is used, and you can experiment with [trying different ones](https://ipfs.github.io/public-gateway-checker/).

-## Usage with OBS

-1. Open OBS Settings and go to "Stream".
-2. Select "Custom..." as the service.
-3. Enter the URL of the server running your streaming service in the format of rtmp://myserver.net/live.
-4. Enter your "Stream Key" that matches the key you put in your `config.yaml` file.
-5. Start the server.
-6. Press "Start Streaming" on OBS.

 ## Advanced Usage

 Here's a list of some things you can do to increase performance and make things nicer for yourself.